Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: III. CMB Temperature Anomalies: Results: CMB anomaly tests

 \subsection{Low correlation, $S_\mu$}

 The real-space angular correlation function, Eq.~\eqref{eq:C_theta}, was observed to be closer to zero than expected at large angular scales in COBE, WMAP and Planck data \citep{Hinshaw:1996ut, WMAP:2003ivt,Planck:2013lks}.
+The correlation function is a sensitive probe of the largest angular scales, which is the regime where alternative models of inflation, non-trivial topologies and quantum gravity are expected to leave imprints.
+Compared to the power spectrum, it is more sensitive to features localized in real space.
 We show the angular correlation function, $C(\theta)$, of the foreground-cleaned $100\,\mathrm{GHz}$ map along with the \Commander{} map in Fig.~\ref{fig:corr}, which are representative for the other foreground-cleaned and component-separated maps (all maps are shown in App.~\ref{app:all}).
 We confirm that $C(\theta)$ appears closer to zero than expected from Gaussian-isotropic $\Lambda$CDM simulations (blue shaded $1\sigma$ and $2\sigma$ regions) when applying the Planck common mask (red).
 Using the $1\,\%$ confidence mask, we obtain a $C(\theta)$ that closely resembles the full-sky result (light blue), both of which visually show a larger deviation from zero than the common-mask result.
 The $100\,\mathrm{GHz}$ and \Commander{} $C(\theta)$ agree well, which indicates that the impact of common mask compared to the 1\%-mask and full-sky result dominates over the impact of the cleaning procedure.
 We observe small differences between $100\,\mathrm{GHz}$ and \Commander{} on the largest scales caused by the lower quadrupole in the foreground-cleaned maps \citep[see][]{Nofi:2025b}.
 For comparison, we show the correlation function computed from the public Planck{} QML $C_\ell$, which qualitatively agrees with the 1\%-mask and full-sky results.

 To quantify the significance of the low angular correlation, it is common to use the statistic \citep{WMAP:2003elm}:

 where typically $\mu = \cos\theta = 1/2$.
 Hence, $S_{1/2}$ is sensitive to the deviation of $C(\theta)$ from zero between $\theta = 60^\circ$ and $\theta = 180^\circ$.
 Since, in practice, our data are binned in bins of $\theta$, we approximate Eq.~\eqref{eq:S_mu} as a sum: